Racial Differences Are Real: Why People can swim more easily than People

 [This is fascinating.
 I never knew this.
 Smaller lungs and denser bodies!
 I was very surprised by the mention of them struggling with long distance running.
-Believe it or not, but I was convinced, from our experiences in Africa that blacks were much better at long distance running.
-Jan]Introduction by Hadding Scott: Do you remember, maybe when you were in high school, that Blacks do some really exaggerated breathing when lifting weights?
-I used to think that this was some unnecessary drama, like the strange noises that Blacks like to make when demonstrating martial arts.
+Believe it or not, but I was convinced, from our experiences in Africa that people were much better at long distance running.
+Jan]Introduction by Hadding Scott: Do you remember, maybe when you were in high school, that People do some really exaggerated breathing when lifting weights?
+I used to think that this was some unnecessary drama, like the strange noises that People like to make when demonstrating martial arts.
 It’s not a put-on!
 They need to do that!
 They have less lung-power than you, and they run out of breath faster.
 They have to work their lungs harder to keep up with you.

 The smaller lung capacity also makes it harder for them to stay afloat in water.
 This is a major reason why Negroes generally do not swim well.
 The other is that they have very dense skeletons.